JustFanta01/gitualizer/README.md

 - drag a commit onto a branch to cherry-pick or revert it;
 - drag a branch or commit to the trash to see the available removal options;
 - drag a rectangle around commits to move or remove them as a group;
-- drag files between the working tree and staging area.
+- drag files between the working tree and staging area;
 - drag working-tree files onto the stash panel to save them;
 - drag a stash onto a branch or the working tree to apply it, or onto the trash to delete it.

+When creating a stash, Gitualizer asks for its name.
+Stashes belong to the repository, so a stash created on one branch can be applied to another branch.

 Gitualizer does not run a graph operation immediately.
 It first creates a plan, shows the exact Git commands and their expected effects, and asks for